Kroy Biermann

-Kroy Evan Biermann (born September 12, 1985) is a former American football outside linebacker.
-He was drafted by the Atlanta Falcons in the fifth round of the 2008 NFL Draft.
-He played college football at Montana.
-He is married to former Bravo television personality Kim Zolciak.
+Kroy Evan Biermann (born September 12, 1985) is an American former professional football player who was a linebacker for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Montana Grizzlies and was selected by the Falcons in the fifth round of the 2008 NFL draft.

-Early years
+Early life

 Biermann was born in Hardin, Montana, the son of Keith and Kathy Biermann.
 He has two older sisters, Krista and Kelsey.
 His parents and immediate family all have names that start with the letter "K." Wanting to keep the tradition going and unhappy with standard names beginning with "K", Biermann's mother searched a phone book for a suitable "K" name and chose Kroy.

-Biermann earned eight letters at Hardin High School (Hardin, Montana): three in football; three in wrestling; and two in track.
+Biermann earned eight letters at Hardin High School: three in football; three in wrestling; and two in track.
 He was a First-team All-State pick and team captain as a junior and senior at linebacker.
 He was chosen First-team All-Conference at running back in 2002 and 2003.
 He participated in Montana's Annual East-West Shrine Game.
 Biermann was also one of the state's premier wrestlers at the A level and placed second in the state as a junior and senior.
 His senior year in wrestling he was team captain, had the most take-downs and most pins, and was voted his team's Most Valuable Wrestler.

 College career

-Biermann played in 52 career games while totaling 220 tackles, 32 sacks (second-most in school history), 45 tackles for loss, nine forced fumbles, and seven fumble recoveries for the University of Montana.
+Biermann played in 52 career games while totaling 220 tackles, 32 sacks (second-most in school history), 45 tackles for loss, nine forced fumbles, and seven fumble recoveries for the University of Montana Grizzlies (GRIZ).

 In 2004, as a true freshman, Biermann played in 14 of 15 games and had seven tackles for a loss.